Focusing on What God Wants Us to Do

 “Know therefore that the Lord thy God, he is God, the faithful God, which keepeth covenant and mercy with them that love him and keep his commandments to a thousand generations; and repayeth them that hate him to their face, to destroy them: he will not be slack to him that hateth him, he will repay him to his face (Deuteronomy 7:9-10).”

-And one final word from the Lord unto the Nation of Islam: “I have lifted up mine hand, Surely the heathen that are about you, they shall bear their shame.
+And one final thought from God's word, unto the peace loving people of Islam: “I have lifted up mine hand, Surely the heathen that are about you, they shall bear their shame.
 But ye, O mountains of Israel, ye shall shoot forth your branches, and yield your fruit to my people of Israel; for they are at hand to come.
 For, behold, I am for you, and I will turn unto you, and ye shall be tilled and sown: and I will multiply men upon you, all the house of Israel, even all of it: and the cities shall be inhabited, and the wastes shall be builded: and I will multiply upon you man and beast; and they shall increase and bring fruit: and I will settle you after your old estates, and will do better unto you that at your beginnings: and ye shall know that I am the Lord...
 Thou shalt no more henceforth bereave them of men.
 Thus saith the Lord God; Because they say unto you, Thou land devourest up men, and hast bereaved thy nations; Therefore thou shalt devour men no more, neither bereave thy nations any more (Ezekiel 36:7-14).”

 No comments: